Massimo Agostinelli: Early life

 Agostinelli was born in London, England and grew up in Manhattan, New York.
-His father is Robert Agostinelli an Italian American financier, his mother is Pascale Gallais, a Parisian Greek sculptor.
-He reportedly attended 14 different schools, battling dyslexia, ADHD, and LLI.
+His father is Robert Agostinelli an Italian American billionaire financier, his mother is Pascale Gallais, a Parisian Greek sculptor.
 Later he graduated from Webster University.
 Back in London, Agostinelli became an apprentice printmaker and type setter.

-His step aunt is the French jeweller Victoire de Castellane and his uncle-in-law is Errol Arendz.
+Entrepreneurship

+Agostinelli started his first internet company Myhomepage.com in 2009 and soon after became an early Tesla shareholder which led him to focus on the Elon Musk ecosystem and is a self proclaimed Musketeer Disciple.
+Agostinelli manages his family office Think 1st Principles (T1P) based on the core philosophy of “think first principles“. applied to long term Muskonomy investments.

-Career
+Art Career

 His first art series, Palindromes, consisted of mirror sheets imprinted with iconic images from art, history and popular culture, overlaid with palindromes.
 His Anagrams examined pop-culture icons by morphing their names into anagrams by means of lenticular printing.
 In 2016 and 2019 Agostinelli was selected by Simon de Pury to exhibit at Dallas Contemporary for the MTV Staying Alive Foundation with Enoc Perez and Marc Quinn curated by Neville Wakefield.
 In 2017 he participated in "the first Instagram curated art exhibition" by Avant Arte and Unit London and in 2019 Altamarea Group's Michelin starred Marea commissioned a diptych for their flagship New York and Dubai restaurants.
 Agostinelli is also among the permanent private collection of the Alpina Gstaad as well as a founding patron of the Zeitz Museum of Contemporary Art Africa.
 He has worked with various philanthropic organisations including, AmfAR, UNICEF, Caudwell Children, Innocence In Danger and the Laureus Foundation.